-In a game for the ages, the Volunteers’ topped the Bulldogs’ last-second touchdown bomb with one of their own.
-Josh Dobbs’ 43-yard Hail Mary pass with no time remaining on the clock was caught by wide receiver Jauan Jennings for a game-winning touchdown in a 34-31 thriller.
-The 6-foot-3 Jennings out-jumped Georgia’ 6-foot safety Dominique Sanders and 6-6 outside linebacker Lorenzo Carter for the football.
+In a game for the ages, the Vols’ topped the Bulldogs’ last-second touchdown bomb with one of their own.
+Josh Dobbs’ Hail Mary 43-yard pass with no time remaining on the clock was caught by wide receiver Jauan Jennings for a game-winning touchdown in a 34-31 thriller.
+The 6-foot-3 Jennings out-jumped Georgia’ 6-foot safety Dominique Sanders and 6-6 outside linebacker for the football.
 The Bulldogs had seven defenders in the end zone.

-The play trumped the heroics of Georgia freshman Jacob Eason just seconds earlier.
-Eason hit freshman wide receiver Riley Ridley with a 47-yard touchdown pass with 10 seconds remaining to bring the Georgia Bulldogs back from the brink of what had looked like certain defeat.
-But a personal foul celebration penalty because a UGA player ran onto the field with his helmet off in the chaos immediately following was assessed on the ensuing kickoff and resulted improved Tennessee’s field position for the final play.
+The play trumped the heroics of Georgia freshman Jacob Eason just six seconds earlier.
+Eason hit Riley Ridley with a 47-yard touchdown pass with 10 seconds remaining to bring the Georgia Bulldogs back from the brink of what had looked like certain defeat.

 Eason’s bomb atoned for a fumble less than three minutes earlier that came when he was sacked by Tennessee’s Derek Barnett.
-The ball was recovered by Corey Vereen for a touchdown for the Vols’ first lead of the game.
+The ball was recovered by Corey Vereen for a touchdown for the Vols’ first lead of the game to that point.

-The Vols improved to 5-0 and 2-0 in the SEC.
-Georgia (3-2, 2-1) needs Tennessee to lose three times now to contend for the East.
+With the victory, the Vols improve to 5-0 and 2-0 in the SEC.
+At 3-2 overall and 1-2 in league play, Georgia needs Tennessee to lose three times now to contend for the East.

 Tennessee had not beaten Georgia in Sanford Stadium in 10 years.
-After losing five in a row to the Bulldogs, the Vols has now won the past two games in the series.
+After losing five in a row the Vols has now won the last two games in the series.